oa-device/Dullahan/README.md

 ## API Endpoints

+The following API endpoints serve as guidelines for data posting to the cloud.
+The current implementation should aim to follow these guidelines as closely as possible.

 ### POST /cameras/{id}/observations/{type}

 Post observations for a specific camera and observation type.
 Data should always be sent as arrays to allow for batch processing.